-Pinnacles may be our nation's newest national park, but Teddy Roosevelt recognized the uniqueness of this ancient volcano—its jagged spires and monoliths thrusting upward from chaparral-covered mountains—when he made it a national monument in 1908.
-Legends abound of robbers and banditos who used the park's talus caves as hideouts, though undoubtedly the park’s most famous denizens today are the singularly magnificent California condors, which were all but extinct just 25 years ago.
-Though only about two hours from the bustling Bay Area, the outside world seems to recede even before you reach the park’s gates.
+Pinnacles may be the nation's newest national park, but President Theodore Roosevelt recognized the uniqueness of this ancient volcano—its jagged spires and monoliths thrusting upward from chaparral-covered mountains—when he made it a national monument in 1908.
+Legends abound of robbers and banditos who used the park's talus caves as hideouts, though the most famous denizens of Pinnacles these days are the magnificent California condors that thrive in its wilderness.
+The bustling Bay Area is only about two hours away, but the outside world seems to recede even before you reach the entrance gates.

-Condor encounters: There are only 240 California condors alive in the wild today, and Pinnacles is home to more than 30 of the...
-Read more
+- Condor encounters There are only 240 California condors alive in the wild today, and Pinnacles is home to more than 30 of the critically endangered bird.